 For trade receivables, other receivables, and inter-company balances, the Group and the Company apply a simplified approach in calculating ECLs.
 Therefore, the Group and the Company do not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
-The Group and the Company have established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+The Group and the Company have established a provision matrix that is based on its historical credit loss experience and the economic environment.